 The Higher Education Act requires that a student be maintaining satisfactory academic progress in the course of study he/she is pursuing in order to receive financial aid under the student financial assistance programs authorized by Title IV of the Act.
-These programs include the Federal Pell Grant, FSEOG, the Federal Work-Study Program, and loans under the Federal Family Education Loan Program.
+These programs include the Federal Pell Grant, FSEOG, the Federal Work-Study Program, and loans under the Federal Direct Loan Program.
 Pennsylvania Highlands Financial Aid Office measures academic progress both quantitatively and qualitatively.
 The Financial Aid Academic Progress Policy includes maintaining a certain grade point average (GPA) in accordance with the College’s academic standing policy, successfully completing at least two thirds (67%) of all attempted credits, and program completion within a 150% time frame.

 In compliance with current federal regulations, the Financial Aid Office:

 - Checks student academic progress at the end of the fall semester, spring semester, and summer session.